aaronsaray/aaronsaray.com/content/blog/php-script-configuration-options-class-constants-or-mysql.markdown

 1) Does not need to make dynamic configuration options or choose configuration options based on logic (IE, one mysql credential for LIVE vs another for development)

-with this in mind, lets figure out what may work best:
+with this in mind, let's figure out what may work best:

-### Class Constants
+## Class Constants

 I'm going to call my class `config` with the method of `get` - simple enough.
 (I thought about using magic methods and overloading - but bleh - let us just keep it simple)...